 The patrol division is the biggest division in the Goffstown Police Department.

 They also generate calls themselves through a proactive approach.
 Goffstown Officers are trained to firmly and fairly enforce state and local laws.
 Community Policing has always played a major role in the philosophy of the Department.
 How an officer interacts with the public is significant.
-Taking extra measures to insure that a call is handled thoroughly, and taking time to accommodate a citizen, is part of this philosophy.
+Taking extra measures to ensure that a call is handled thoroughly, and taking time to accommodate a citizen, is part of this philosophy.

-DWI/ Motor Vehicle Enforcement
+Motor Vehicle Enforcement

-The Goffstown Police Department has always had a “firm, but fair” policy towards the enforcement of motor vehicle laws.
+The Goffstown Police Department has always had a "firm, but fair" policy toward the enforcement of motor vehicle laws.
 This effort has curbed the rate of accidents with injuries and fatalities, in comparison to similar communities that experience a very large volume of traffic.
 DWI is aggressively enforced and prosecuted.
 Surveys of the community suggest that citizens want the level of motor vehicle enforcement to continue.

 If you are pulled over by a marked police cruiser in Goffstown, please remain seated.
 You will most likely be asked to produce a license and registration.
 Your hands should remain visible while you avoid making any furtive moves.
 Police officers work under very stressful conditions and would prefer that a motor vehicle stop be as pleasant as possible.
 Goffstown Police officers are highly trained to be courteous and professional.

 Patrol officers strictly enforce the State of NH School zone law.
 In Goffstown, our school zones are clearly marked with signs.
 The speed limit in the Bartlett and Maple Avenue School zones is 20 mph.
 The Villa Augustina School zone speed limit is set at 30 mph.
 The school zone speeds are applicable when children are going to or from school.
-A violation will result in a summons, and a minimum fine of $86.40.
+A violation will result in a summons and a minimum fine of $86.40.
 (NH RSA 265:60)

 The Bike Patrol is a very successful utilization of an alternative patrol method.
 The program operates from spring through the fall.
 It is most practical as a patrol function when bike officers are in the school zones.
 Bike Patrol Officers also patrol the parks during the summer months, neighborhoods, and commercial businesses.
-At night, officers are very effective at patrolling areas such as the industrial parks, businesses, and certain locations where people might congregate for illegal activities.
+At night, officers are very effective at patrolling areas such as industrial parks, businesses, and certain locations where people might congregate for illegal activities.